gvolpe/advanced-http4s/README.md

 --------------------

 - **Server**: Streaming responses end to end, from the `FileService` reading all the directories in your `$HOME` directory to the `FileHttpEndpoint`.
-- **Client**: Parsing chunks of the response body produced by the server in a streaming fashion way.
+- **StreamClient**: Parsing chunks of the response body produced by the server in a streaming fashion way.

 > You'll need two sbt sessions.
 Run the server in one and after the client in the other to try it out.